meichholz/cpp11app/README.md

 Then You `git submodule init` and `git submodule update` to check the stuff out.

 Since there might not be all copies available, for Google Mock, You might need to check it out manually (ZIP-files) in the `googletest` directory.

 Of course You have to install the tools, tune Your Vim environment to get the projectionist for ease of use, and stuff like that.

-After all with ``mehoe`` at hand You might be able to run a full cycle by simply
+After all You might be able to run a full cycle by simply

     rake edit
     rake check